cloudfoundry-community/locker-resource/README.md

 # How do I use it?

-1) Deploy `locker` along side your Concourse database node via the [locker-boshrelease]
+1) Deploy `locker` along side your Concourse database node via the [locker-boshrelease](https://github.com/cloudfoundry-community/locker-boshrelease)
-2) Use the `locker-resource` in your Concourse pipelines (see below for an example pipeline
+2) Use the `locker-resource` in your Concourse pipelines (see below for resource configuration details).
-   + details on configuring the resource)

 # locker-resource